-Each year Slater Museum hosts hundreds of local elementary, middle, and high school students, teaching basic field research skills, specimen conservation, and more.
+Each year the Slater Museum hosts hundreds of local elementary, middle, and high school students, teaching basic field research skills, specimen conservation, and more.
 Volunteers serve as museum docents, trained in specimen preparation, museum interpretation, collections use, and Nature in the Classroom facilitation.

 Nature in the Classroom is one of Slater Museum’s signature outreach programs.
 Designed for fourth and fifth graders, NIC is a cost-free, inquiry-based traveling curriculum that provides a “field trip in a box.”
 Students examine and observe their own natural history artifacts and experience nature right from their classrooms.